syncfusion-content/angular-docs/angular/RangeNavigator/Getting-started.md

 To add series to **ej-rangenavigator,** you need to set **dataSource** property of **ej-rangenavigator** as shown in the following code example.

-You can create a folder `service` and add data.serivce.ts file to give data source for **RangeNavigator** as follows.
+You can create a folder `service` and add data.service.ts file to give data source for **RangeNavigator** as follows.

 {% highlight ts %}